What are Technology Infrastructures?

 The European approach will address key-challenges like limited accessibility and visibility to industry, in particular SMEs, fragmentation of the Technology Infrastructure landscape and lack of coordination of services and investments.

-1. Definition and Typology: Clearly define Technology Infraturctures and categorise them by function
+- Definition and Typology: Clearly define Technology Infrastructures and identify their main types

-3. Strategic Pilot Areas: Identify areas where Technology Infrastructures can have the biggest impact
+- Strategic Priority Areas: Identify areas where Technology Infrastructures can have the biggest impact on supporting key EU priorities and propose pilot actions to improve their availability

 European Commission Expert Group on Technology Infrastructures

-The Commission will be advised on the main elements of this European approach by a Commission Expert Group on Technology Infrastructures which has started its work in February 2024.
+The Commission has been advised on the key elements of its European approach to Technology Infrastructures by the Expert Group on Technology Infrastructures (EGTI), which started its work in February 2024.

 Publications